Bug #9893

 This can be interpreted as "having the ability to process/understand DNS RA option when being received", rather than mandating it to be set in the RA.

-Updated by Rick Coats over 4 years ago
+Updated by Rick Coats about 5 years ago

 We are just going to have to disagree then because multiple RFC's say the same thing.
 I have been writing and reading specs for 30 years and requirements words have specific meanings.
 The word CAN in an overview paragraph does not make it optional.
 "MAY" is optional, "CAN" is equivalent to "is able to".
 If they wanted it to be optional they would have said MAY configure.